groupcache/groupcache-go/README.md

 self hash ring requests via the transport.
 To avoid accidentally creating a cluster without correctly identifying which peer in the cluster is our instance, `Instance.SetPeers()` will return an error if at least one peer with `IsSelf` is not set to `true`.

-### data package
-Contains data structures used by groupcache to serialize data between remote instances.

 ### cluster package
 Is a convenience package containing functions to easily spawn and shutdown a cluster of groupcache instances